Frequently Asked Questions

 Can you notify me about major bus delays?

 One of the key benefits of our new Transportation system is that all students are identified in the student information system with their route number.
-When we learn about occurrences that may cause major delays, we now have the capability to send an APS School Talk message to families for students on a specific route to let you know about the delay.
-Please make sure the school has your most up-to-date email and contact information so you can receive these messages.
+When we learn about occurrences that may cause major delays, we notify the school to let them know about the delay.
+Please make sure the school has your most up-to-date email and contact information so you can receive these messages from them or from Transportation.

 Are there delays during inclement weather?